job/bgp-performance/README.md

 * [MRT injection](https://github.com/netenglabs/bgperf2/blob/master/docs/mrt.md)

 ## Updates from original bgperf

+Job Snijders changed bgperf to emit cpu&mem stats following recent Docker API changes, and added insight into performance of specific OpenBGPD releases.

-I've changed bgperf to work with python 3 and work with new versions of all the NOSes.
-It actually works, the original version that this is a fork of does not work anymore because of newer version of python and each of the routing stacks.
+Justin Pietsch changed bgperf to work with python 3 and work with new versions of all the NOSes.

- This version no longer compiles EXABGP or FRR, it gets PIP or containers already created.
-Quagga has been removed since it doesn't seem to be updated anymore.

-To get bgperf2 to work with all the changes in each stack  I've had to change configuration.
-I don't know if all the features of bgperr still work: I've gotten the simplest version of each config to work.

-Caveats:

-I don't know if adding more policy will still work for all targets.
-I haven't tested remote targets.

 ## What it does
-bgperf2 creates containers of bgp software to be performance tested.
+bgperf creates containers of bgp software to be performance tested.
 It then can run either one off tests "bench" or a group of tests "batch".
 It will create graphs to help you understand what the bgp software is doing as well as to compare across batches.

-bgperf2 has two main ways of producing prefixes for BGP performance testing.
+bgperf has two main ways of producing prefixes for BGP performance testing.
 The first way uses either BIRD or EXABGP to create prefixes and send them.
 These are pretty lightweight, so it's easy to generate hundreds (or even thousands) of neighbors with a small amount (hundreds or thousands) or prefixes.
 BIRD is generally faster, so it is the default but EXABGP is around for some extra testing.